GoogleCloudPlatform/generative-ai/gemini/function-calling/sql-talk-app/README.md

 Congratulations, you've successfully deployed the SQL Talk demo app!

-## Extending Functionality
+## Extending the app

-You can also rewrite the functions and application code to try new things!
+Try rewrite the function definitions and application code to try new things!
 Consider adding tools to perform:

 - Data visualization: Create charts/graphs to summarize the findings